-2.4 Configuring JREs and JDK Compiler Compliance
+2.2.3 Configuring JREs and JDK Compiler Compliance

 This next step only has to be performed once, so you should go through it and make sure everything is fine.
 We've all had headaches in the past because of a mismatch in the JRE version and the compiler compliance level.
 In order to avoid compatibility issues, you should tell Eclipse to use a JRE version of 1.6 (or more) and a JDK compliance level of 1.6 (or more).
-In order to do that, you need to change some Eclipse preferences.
+In order to do that, you need to make a change to some Eclipse preferences.

-In OS X, click Eclipse \longrightarrow Preferences and in Windows, click Window \longrightarrow Preferences.
+1. On OS X, click Eclipse \longrightarrow Preferences or on Windows, click Window \longrightarrow Preferences.
 On the left, select Java \longrightarrow Installed JREs.
 On the right, check the default JVM to use, e.g. JVM 1.6 (there can be multiple versions installed with the same number, just pick one).
-If no JVM 1.6+ exists, then look at Section 2.2 on how to install Oracle's Java JDK.
+If no JVM 1.6+ exists, then look at Section 2.2.1 on how to install Oracle's Java JDK.

-On the left, select Java \rightarrow Compiler.
+2. On the left, select Java → Compiler.
 On the right, under JDK Compliance, set the Compiler compliance level: to 1.6+.
-Again, if you can't do that, then look at Section 2.2.
+Again, if you can't do that, then look at Section 2.2.1.